ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 * `oc new-project cp4i-setup`

 This command will create the project and will start using the project as shown below.
+You might see that this project already exists on your lab image.
+Feel free to use it.

 ![](./img/newproject.png)